Scottish war memorials

 Scottish war memorials are found in all communities in Scotland.
-They are found on most main streets and most churches in Scotland.
-Many commemorate the sacrifice of the First World War but there are many others to wars before and since 1914–1918.
+They are found on most main streets and in many churches in Scotland.
+Many commemorate the sacrifice of the First World War, but there are others to wars before and since the First World War.

 History of Scottish war memorials

-The history of Scotland has often been bloody and there is a martial tradition which is strong in Scotland.
+The history of Scotland has often been bloody, and the nation has historically embodied a strong martial tradition.
 Scots have fought in many battles and served in armed forces in many parts of the world.
-This service has been part of Scots armies; as mercenaries, and in the British Armed Forces.
-The service of the martial Scots are commemorated with war memorials across Scotland and around the world.
+This service has been as part of Scots armies, as mercenaries, and in the British Armed Forces.
+The service of the martial Scots is commemorated with war memorials across Scotland and around the world.